 Behaviour is one of a number of issues for which teachers can refer a child to the learning mentor or SENCo as lead behaviour professional and key worker.
-There is a form for this purpose and cases are considered each Tuesday.
 A range of preventative therapies can be offered in response including anger management, counselling, restorative practice play therapy or the setting up of a tailor-made behaviour programme.